OGEmanuel/OGEmanuel/README.md

 ## Technical Skills

-* HTML5, CSS3, JavaScript
+* JavaScript
 * React.js, Next.js, Redux, Framer Motion
-* CSS frameworks such as Tailwind
+* CSS frameworks such as Tailwind and SASS
 * Build tools such as Webpack and Vite
 * Version control systems such as Git and GitHub